The Best Double Stroller 2019

 Scroll down for our picks for Best Budget-Friendly Double Stroller, Best Double Stroller for City Dwellers and Best Double Stroller For Outdoor Adventures.
 New to double stroller shopping?
 Read our 7 Things No One Tells You About Buying a Double Stroller for advice and tips.

 The Contours Options Elite Tandem is one of the best tandem stroller options on the market.
-It can take two infant seats (or one infant seat, one toddler seat), includes a universal car seat adapter and has a standing fold.
+With the car seat adapter accessory ($30, sold separately), this stroller can take two infant seats (or one infant seat, one toddler seat) and has a standing fold.
 At under $400, it also quite a bargain.

 Scroll down below for more details on this stroller!